Eschatologue/CM_wiki/docs/class/fighter/witchblade.md

 > *Enhance Martial Prowess with Eldritch Magic*

-Those who walk the dark path of the Witchblade are driven by an overwhelming desire to destroy the great evils of the world.
-Those especially dedicated, those willing to give up anything, are often approached by Eldritch Powers, beings of otherworldly might.
-These benefactors offer power in return for a fraction of the warrior's soul or unquestioning fealty.
+You have forsaken the purity of your soul to hunt the great evils of the world.
+As a **Witchblade**, you walk a dark path, driven by an unrelenting need to destroy that which others dare not face.
+Those with unwavering dedication often attract the attention of Eldritch Powers — beings of unfathomable might — who offer forbidden strength in exchange for a fragment of your soul or your absolute loyalty.

 ### Level 3: Pact Magic